Nicholas Amer: Personal life

 Travelling the world as a Shakespearean actor and a bachelor for two years was a welcome distraction from the problems of settling down.
 Marriage and family life had never been an option as Amer believed that it would kill his dream of devoting his life to Shakespeare.
 In 1965, after his second overseas tour, Amer went to the Old Vic to see the Berliner Ensemble perform The Little Mahagonny.
 It was there at the after-show party that he met up again with Montague Haltrecht, the man who would become his life partner, a Jewish prize-winning novelist and a BAFTA nominee.
 They had first met each other briefly eight years earlier while Amer was appearing in Love for Love at the Theatre Royal, Windsor in 1957.
 They decided to live together, and in September 2003, following the setting up of the London Partnerships Register by Ken Livingstone two years earlier, Britain's first register for same-sex couples, they decided to join.
 Six years later, after the law governing same-sex couples changed as a result of the government's passing of the Civil Partnership Act 2004, they decided to take advantage of the new law.
-Montague Haltrecht died of cancer in March 2010, at home in Amer's arms.
+Haltrecht died of cancer in March 2010, at home in Amer's arms.

-Having suffered a fall at home in January 2017, Amer went to live at Denville Hall actors retirement home, where he spent the rest of his life, and died there peacefully in his sleep on November 17 2019 at the age of 96.
+Having suffered a fall at home in January 2017, Amer went to live at Denville Hall actors retirement home, where he spent the rest of his life, and died there in his sleep in 2019, at the age of 96.